zeke/aimg/README.md

 - Saves all the files to disk for you.
 - Includes prediction id and a slug of the prompt in the filename.
 - Lets you specify an exact prompt, or specify a subject and roll the dice with random [promptmaker](https://npm.im/promptmaker) prompts.
+- Automatically adds [MediaProvenance](https://github.com/zeke/media-provenance) EXIF metadata to the downloaded image files so you have a record of the model, input, output, etc.

 ## Installation